Five ways to winter-proof your home

 With winter around the corner and the mercury about the plunge, it’s time to start thinking about the best ways to keep your home secure as the weather worsens.

-Everybody’s home is different, but here’s five quick tips to avoid common risks to your property this winter.
+Everybody’s home is different, but here are five quick tips to avoid common risks to your property this winter.

 1. Keep window sills clear of snow to avoid the dreaded damp.

 They may look pretty, but melting water from snow on exterior window ledges can cause serious damage inside.